 Abbot-Spalding House Museum

-The Abbot-Spalding House at 1 Abbott Street/1 Nashville Street in Nashua has had four owners prior to being owned by The Nashua Historical Society.
+The Abbot-Spalding House at 1 Abbott Square/1 Nashville Street in Nashua has had four owners prior to being owned by The Nashua Historical Society.

 The first owner, Daniel Abbot, purchased the land for $300 circa 1802.
 He commissioned John Lund to build the new colonial-style home.
 Abbot was a leader in town affairs and politics.
 He was the first president of the Nashua and Lowell Railroad, president of the Wilton Railroad, first president of the Nashua Bank and was an officer of other banks in the city.
 Abbot was a co-founder of the Nashua Manufacturing Company and served as its first president.
 He was Nashua's first lawyer, served as president of the Hillsborough County Bar Association and is known as "The Father of Nashua."
 Abbot lived in the house until his death in 1853.

 George Perham was the second owner.
 He purchased the house from Catherine Abbot Fox Dinsmoor, Daniel Abbot's daughter, for "$1.00 and other considerations."
 Perham was a merchant in Nashua and a member of the Governor's Horse Guard.
 He renovated the house, modernizing it so that its appearance was in keeping with its Victorian neighbors.
 He lived there until his death in 1891.